 Control locations where resources are created

 Enabling cloud operators to perform tasks while preventing them from breaking conventions that are needed to manage your organization's resources is very important.
 Organizations that want to control the locations where resources are created should hard code these locations.

 You can use Azure Resource Manager to create security policies whose definitions describe the actions or resources that are specifically denied.
 You assign those policy definitions at the desired scope, such as the subscription, the resource group, or an individual resource.

-Security policies are not the same as RBAC.
-They actually use RBAC to authorize users to create those resources.
+Security policies are not the same as Azure RBAC.
+They actually use Azure RBAC to authorize users to create those resources.

 Organizations that are not controlling how resources are created are more susceptible to users who might abuse the service by creating more resources than they need.
 Hardening the resource creation process is an important step to securing a multitenant scenario.

 An active identity monitoring system can quickly detect suspicious behavior and trigger an alert for further investigation.
 The following table lists two Azure AD capabilities that can help organizations monitor their identities: